 Chris began working at Hays in 2002 and over the past 15 years has held a variety of consulting and management roles across the business in Victoria, South Australia and Western Australia.
 In 2013, He was appointed as State Director for Western Australia and the Australian Director for Hays Resources & Mining.
 He is passionate about working with and supporting small business and is currently leading a team nationally which focuses on the SME market in Australia and New Zealand.

 Chaise has a strong background in marketing and event management as well as being Company Secretary of McHenry Holdings Pty Ltd. With a passion for youth, Chaise volunteers at Lady Lawley Cottage which provides short term respite for children with physical and intellectual disabilities.
+Chaise was recognised at the 2018 Award Ceremony with a 5 year Certificate of Service to the Association.

 Conor is a young entrepreneur in the field of education technology and is very passionate about social justice and specifically the power of education and mentoring in creating positive social change.
 Conor is the Co-Founder and Head of Partnerships at Alpha Motivation: a youth organisation that run self-development programs for primary and high school students in WA.
 In 2017, Conor founded Agents of Change – a community created to teach people the skills that successful change-makers share.
+Connor is currently undertaking his Gold Duke of Ed Award.

 John is an experienced lawyer and non-executive Chairman and Director with over 35 years commercial experience in resources, mining, infrastructure and commercial fisheries.
 John regularly facilitates workshops for the Australian Institute of Company Directors on Board Effectiveness, Corporate Governance and Strategy and Risk.
 Currently John is the Chair of the Western Australian Youth Orchestra and Chair of EPIS Inc.